Nonparametric estimation of a factorizable density using diffusion models: Main Results

 Note that images consist of pixels with strong spatial correlations.
 It is, therefore, natural to assume that each pixel is conditionally independent of all other pixels given the pixels in its neighborhood.
 This makes the local Markov property particularly suitable for image data.
 For example, one might consider a graphical model structure, such as in Figure \ref{Fig:d2}, which has a very small $d$ (e.g., $d = 2$ in this example).

-\section{Main results}
+\section{Main Results}

 In this section, we present the main results of the paper.
-We first state the assumptions on $p_0$ required for the main results.
-Next, we provide approximation results for the score function $\bff_0$ using a weight-sharing network introduced in Section \ref{sec:wsnn}.
-Based on these approximation results, we derive the convergence rate of the diffusion estimator $\widehat p$ in Section \ref{sec:model}, which is minimax optimal up to a logarithmic factor.
+Section~\ref{sec:assumption} introduces the assumptions on $p_0$ required for the main results.
+Section~\ref{sec:conv} presents our main theorem (Theorem~\ref{secthm:2}), which establishes the convergence rate of the diffusion estimator $\widehat{p}$ introduced in Section~\ref{sec:model}.
+Finally, Section~\ref{sec:approx} describes the key technical components used to prove Theorem~\ref{secthm:2}, namely the approximation of the score function $\bff_0$ using sparse weight-sharing neural networks.